manloloy/ECE205Course/Labs/Lab03/Lab03D.md

 ```

 # Compiling & Running (Try both options)
+The instructions below assume your code is in main.cpp.
+You can replace main.cpp with <yourfilename>.cpp in the commands and in the Makefile below.

 ## Option 1: Direct Command Line
 To compile from the terminal, use the following command (ensure you are in the directory containing main.cpp and arial.ttf):
 ```bash